This is a guide covering everything you need to know about exposure value.

 By getting the basics done with the help of an exposure value or absolute exposure value chart, you will get one step closer to mastering exposure.

 The concept may be old and a bit outdated, but it still has its uses.
-Whether it be for buying cameras or laying a solid foundation for learning exposure.
+Whether it be for buying cameras or laying a solid foundation for learning photography or exposure.

 It will also be particularly useful for your photography blog and flexing your knowledge on a technical term in the community.